 Any work that is undertaken that has a distinct start and end date is a project.
 Projects usually bring with them a robust set of timelines, objectives and deliverables.
 Any good Project Manager knows that excellent organisation skills are foundational to successful and on-time project completion.

 Due to an increase in freelancers conducting project work, this blog examines the failures that web developers can experience due to ineffective client project management.
-And like every good Twoggle blog, there are a couple of tips to lead you to success!!
+And like every good Twoggle blog, here is this business consulting services link and next are a couple of tips to lead you to success!!

 Lets first look at five most common mistakes.